 Jerry L. Law, D. Min., MDAAC, CIP

 Jerry L. Law, D. Min., MDAAC, CIP is a veteran of 25 years in the corporate world, and his strong leadership and organizational skills lend themselves naturally to the intervention process.
 Dr. Law is a Board Certified Professional Christian Counselor, a Board Certified Intervention Professional and a Master Certified Drug Alcohol and Addictions Counselor.
-Jerry brings compassion and a first-hand understanding about how critical it is to break the cycle of addiction in the professional world as well as within the family.
+Jerry brings compassion and a first-hand understanding of how critical it is to break the cycle of addiction in the professional world as well as within the family.

-Jerry believes in Interventions conducted with love, care and concern.
+Jerry believes in Interventions conducted with love, care, and concern.
 Guiding the family with compassion, managing the circumstances through experience and helping the addicted individual reach out for recovery.
-He facilitates Interventions for Eating Disorders, Chemical Dependency and Process Addictions.
+He facilitates Interventions for Eating Disorders, Chemical Dependency, and Process Addictions.

 Jerry has been named one of the Top Ten Interventionists in the United States by quitalcohol.com See www.prunderground.com/top-ten-interventionists-in-the-united-states-jerry-l-law/0033432/ for more information.

 Jerry is also nationally known public speaker.
 Topics include Intervention, Addiction, Marriage and Family Issues, Communication Skills and others.
-He is a frequent presenter at conferences, treatment facilities and faith based organizations.
+He is a frequent presenter at conferences, treatment facilities, and faith-based organizations.

 Jessica Setnick, MS, RD, CEDRD

 A speaker with amazing insights into our emotional and intellectual relationships with food, Jessica is the rare mix of clinician and educator who really gets to the heart of our issues with health and weight.
-Using humor, poignant stories and the latest scientific research, Jessica goes far beyond the basics of body image and eating disorders, and helps students shape their perspectives about nutrition, stress and weight management.
+Using humor, poignant stories and the latest scientific research, Jessica goes far beyond the basics of body image and eating disorders and helps students shape their perspectives about nutrition, stress and weight management.
 She engages both the heart and the brain and gets you thinking about these issues in surprising new ways.

 Jessica is the right speaker for any campus concerned with students eating and living well, and appropriate for health and wellness awareness events, mental health and eating disorders education, new student orientation, women’s centers and studies programming, fraternity and sorority life, athletics and student leadership development.